-- E. Absence of an osteochondritis dissecans (OCD) lesion that requires bone grafting; - F. Absence of inflammatory arthritis or other systemic disease affecting the joints; - G. Minimal-to-absent osteoarthritic changes in the surrounding articular cartilage (e.g. Kellgren-Lawrence Grade II or less); - H. Normal articular cartilage at the lesion border (contained lesion); - I. For femoral and patellar chondral lesions, absence of corresponding tibial or patellar lesion ("kissing lesion") with a Modified Outerbridge Classification of Grade III or Grade IV of the distal femur (trochlea, condyles), patella or tibia; - J. Body Mass Index (BMI) 35 or less; and - K. Age 15-55 years. - II.
-Based upon our criteria and assessment of the peer-reviewed literature, autologous chondrocyte implantation has not been medically proven to be effective and, therefore, is considered not medically necessary for ANY other indication or condition, including when ANY of the following criteria are met: - A. Any knee joint surgery within six months before screening, excluding surgery to procure a biopsy or a concomitant procedure to prepare the knee for a MACI implant; - B. Presence of a corresponding "kissing lesion" with a Modified Outerbridge Classification Grade III or IV defect(s) on the tibia; - C. Presence of Kellgren-Lawrence Grade III or IV osteoarthritic changes in the surrounding articular cartilage; - D. Total meniscectomy, meniscal allograft, or bucket-handle tear or displaced tear requiring more than 50% removal of the meniscus in the target knee; - E. Septic arthritis within one year before screening; - F. Known history of hypersensitivity to gentamicin, other aminoglycosides, or products of porcine or bovine origin; - G. Uncorrected congenital blood coagulation disorders; or - H. Cruciate ligament instability. - III.
+- 1. A stable knee with intact or reconstructed ligaments (ACL or PCL) and menisci; (note: a concurrent ligament stabilization or meniscal procedure at the time of ACI would be acceptable); - 2.
+Normal tibial-femoral and/or patella-femoral alignment. - G. Symptoms include functioning-limiting knee pain or loss of knee function which interferes with the ability to carry out age-appropriate activities of daily living; - H. Failure of provider-directed, non-surgical management for at least three (3) months in duration; - II.
+Based upon our criteria and assessment of the peer-reviewed literature, autologous chondrocyte implantation has not been medically proven to be effective and, therefore, is considered not medically necessary for ANY other indication or condition, including but not limited to the following: - A. Any knee joint surgery within six months before screening, excluding surgery to procure a biopsy or a concomitant procedure to prepare the knee for a MACI implant; - B. Total meniscectomy, meniscal allograft, or bucket-handle tear or displaced tear requiring more than 50% removal of the meniscus in the target knee; - C. Septic arthritis within one year before screening; - D. Known history of hypersensitivity to gentamicin, other aminoglycosides, or products of porcine or bovine origin; - E. Uncorrected congenital blood coagulation disorders; - F. Cruciate ligament instability. - III.
 Based upon our criteria and assessment of the peer-reviewed literature, hybrid autologous chondrocyte implantation (ACI) performed with osteochondral autograft transfer system (Hybrid ACI/OATS) technique has not been medically proven to be effective and, therefore, is considered investigational for the treatment of osteochondral defects.

-Refer to Corporate Medical Policy #7.01.59 Osteochondral Grafting.
+Refer to Corporate Medical Policy #7.01.59 Osteochondral Grafting

-Refer to Corporate Medical Policy #11.01.03 Experimental and Investigational Services.
+Refer to Corporate Medical Policy #11.01.03 Experimental or Investigational Services